ReinnFall/startupV3/README.md

 - [x] **Header, footer, and main content body** - Each HTML file has its own css file.
 Headers and footers are identical.
 - [x] **Navigation elements** - All Navigation elements are on the top right of the page.
 They remain consistent between pages.
 - [x] **Responsive to window resizing** - I used flex as well as sizing things with vh and vw.
 - [x] **Application elements** - I centered most of my content in the middle of the page.
 Flex helped with this.
+I also used bootstrap on my login buttons.
 - [x] **Application text content** - Changed all my text to this font-family: Arial, Helvetica, sans-serif.
 Not too crazy but I think it looks nice.
 - [x] **Application images** - I adjusted tables and images within pokedex and collection pages to take up the full space in my main.